startino/collection-graph/README.md

 node dist/index.js
 ```

+## Use-cases
+- Interview chat bot
+- On boarding a user

 ## TODOs

 - implement a better way to run the app
 - provide sql file for the db
+- Add more use-cases

 ## Contributing